NeuroSpark+

 Pre · During · AfterStep 4 of 5

-What does your event ask of people - before, during, and after?
+What does your event ask of people over time?

-Pre is not logistics.
-During is not just content.
-After is not just follow-up.
-Each stage either supports capacity or asks people to compensate.
+Each stage either supports capacity or quietly asks people to compensate.

 Before · Pre-Event